adityagandhamal/satellite-position-estimation/README.md

 - The important issue here is the reliable and accurate orbit tracking of satellites to prevent a catastrophic event like a Kessler Syndrom.

 - This project is an experiment on predicting and forecasting the position of a satellite orbiting earth using Deep Learning (LSTM).

+- The LSTM model is trained on the data recorded over 18days and forecasts the trajectory for the next seven days.

 The Satellite Trajectory